brown-band/website/pages/scripts/1997-1998/fall/lafayette.md

 OK, fine!
 Watch now as the band forms a little teeny college on a hill and serenades you once again.

-:sd[Band forms Lafayette and plays "In The Fray"]
+:sd[Band forms Lafayette and plays “In The Fray”]

 On the International front, the United States is one of the few countries who chose not to sign the recent treaty banning land mines.
-President Clinton is on record explaining that he doesn’t want to agree to the treaty until our military is done exploring (and I quote) "Other alternatives."
+President Clinton is on record explaining that he doesn’t want to agree to the treaty until our military is done exploring (and I quote) “Other alternatives.”

 In an effort to bring the US into compliance, the Brown Band has the following suggestions for alternatives: